William Shatner will fly to space aboard Blue Origin rocket

 “I’ve heard about space for a long time now.
 I’m taking the opportunity to see it for myself.
 What a miracle,” Shatner said in a statement.

-A fourth seat on the flight is going to Blue Origin’s vice president of mission and flight operations.
+A fourth seat on the flight is going to Blue Origin’s vice president of mission and flight operations, who used to work for NASA as a space station flight controller.

+A Blue Origin spokeswoman said Shatner, like the others, met all the company’s health and physical requirements.

 Last week, more than 20 current and former Blue Origin employees accused the Kent, Washington-based company of having a toxic work environment and not adhering to proper safety protocols.
 Blue Origin said it doesn’t tolerate harassment or discrimination and stood by its safety record.